* * WARNING: ADULT CONTENT * *

-Do not read if offended by erotica, drugs, alcohol, voyeuristic masturbating ghouls, or a sole survivor who likes to do it mongrel style.
+Do not read if offended by sex, drugs, alcohol, voyeuristic masturbating ghouls, or a sole survivor who likes to do it mongrel style.
 This is all in good, dirty fun.
-Fiona is an original character but the Commonwealth wasteland and its inhabitants belong to Bethesda and the creators of Fallout 4.

 If you’d like to see a tour of my actual Hangman’s Alley settlement in the game, check out my video on Youtube.

-Less than a finger of whiskey flowed into his glass.
+Less than a finger of whiskey flilled his glass.
 Hancock sighed and shook the last few drops from the bottle.
 Hadn’t it been full when he started?
 No wonder he needed to piss.

 He swallowed the dregs in one gulp and left the bar.
 The rickety watering hole above Hangman’s Alley had no name.
 The flashing neon sign said “BAR” and no one called it anything else.
 Like a toothless wasteland jet-whore, you knew exactly why you were there and a name didn’t matter.